-Refer to the checklist in annex 5, which should be completed by all proponents of outputs and attached to their proposals for consideration by the Committee.
-The Committee may also use the checklist in annex 5 before adopting new, or amending existing, mandatory instruments, in order to satisfy itself that administrative requirements have been minimized to the greatest extent possible.
+Refer to the checklist in annex 3, which should be completed by all proponents of outputs and attached to their proposals for consideration by the Committee.
+The Committee may also use the checklist before adopting new, or amending existing, mandatory instruments, in order to satisfy itself that administrative requirements have been minimized to the greatest extent possible.